BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Results and Discussion

-In this section, we focus on the high-dimensional basis constructed by the trunk network, as illustrated in Figure. ~\ref{fig:multiR_arch}.
+In this section, we focus on the two-dimensional basis constructed by the trunk network, as illustrated in Figure~\ref{fig:multiR_SKE}.
 Given \(n\) time sampling points and \(k\) different initial radii \(R_0\), meshgrids of size \(n \times k\) (time and radius) are generated for each \(R_0\), resulting in \(k\) meshgrids.
-These are flattened and stacked into a single input of size \((n \times k) \times 2\) for the trunk network.
+These meshgrids are flattened and stacked into a single input of size \((n \times k) \times 2\) for the trunk network.
 The branch network receives pressure profiles of size \(m \times n_p\), where \(m\) is the batch size and \(n_p\) is the number of pressure sampling points.
-The model outputs predictions of size \(m \times (n \times k)\), which are reshaped to \(m \times k \times n\), representing bubble dynamics over time for each initial radius.
+The model outputs predictions of size \(m \times (n \times k)\), which are then reshaped to \(m \times k \times n\), representing bubble dynamics over time for each initial radius.

-To showcase the capability, five initial radii, \(50\,\mu m\),\(60\,\mu m\),\(70\,\mu m\),\(80\,\mu m\) and \(90\,\mu m\), are considered.
-Pressure amplitudes and frequencies are sampled within the same ranges specified in Table~\ref{tab:DoE}, with 10 amplitude values and 30 frequency values, resulting in 300 distinct pressure profiles.
-For each initial radius, 300 bubble profiles are generated, totaling 1500 samples.
+To demonstrate the model's capability, five initial radii, \(50\,\mu\text{m}\), \(60\,\mu\text{m}\), \(70\,\mu\text{m}\), \(80\,\mu\text{m}\), and \(90\,\mu\text{m}\), are considered.
+Pressure amplitudes and frequencies are sampled within the same ranges specified in Table~\ref{tab:DoE}, using 10 amplitude values and 30 frequency values, resulting in 300 distinct pressure profiles.
+For each initial radius, 300 bubble profiles are generated, yielding a total of 1500 samples.
 Among these, 80\% are used for training and 20\% for validation.
-Consequently, the network architecture is adjusted to account for varying natural frequencies introduced by different initial radii.
+Consequently, the network architecture is adjusted to account for the varying natural frequencies associated with different initial radii.
 The Rowdy activation function incorporates four sinusoidal components to better capture these dynamics.
-The weight for loss function is then changed to \(w_{\text{data} = 1}\),\(w_{\text{data} = 1000}\), an additional term of initial radii is enforced as the initial condition(IC), with the weight \(w_{\text{IC}} = 1\)
+The loss function weights are set to \(w_{\text{data}} = 1\) and \(w_{\text{phys}} = 1000\), and an additional term enforcing the initial radius as an initial condition (IC) is introduced with a weight of \(w_{\text{IC}} = 1\).